brandenc40/green-mountain-grill/README.md

 ### Observe and Control your grill with Go

+Planned features to add:
+- track temp over time
+- alerts for when temps are reached

+__Note: this was tested on my grill which is a Daniel Boone Prime purchased in 2021.
+I'm  not sure if this will work properly on other models.__

+### Still a work in progress so feel free to assist with building this codebase, any help would be appreciated

+## Grill Client

 The `grillclient` package can be used as a universal client for interacting with your Green Mountain Grill.